This website places cookies on your device to help us improve our service to you. To find out more, see our Privacy and Cookies statement.

 People who are lesbian, gay, bisexual, trans, queer or questioning, intersex, asexual, non-binary (LGBTQIA+)

 The dedicated ScotPHO pages on sexual minorities and gender have more details of the health of these groups.
-For more information on mental health issues facing people who are part of the LGBTIQ+ community, see the Department of Health Briefing on the mental health of LGBT people (102Kb).
-Information is also available on lesbian, gay, bisexual, trans, queer or questioning (LGBTIQ+), and mental health on the MIND website.
+Further information is also available on lesbian, gay, bisexual, trans, queer or questioning (LGBTIQ+), and mental health on MIND’s website and on the Mental Health Foundation’s website.

 Please note: If you require the most up-to-date data available, please check the data sources directly as new data may have been published since these data pages were last updated.
 Although we endeavour to ensure that the data pages are kept up-to-date, there may be a time lag between new data being published and the relevant ScotPHO web pages being updated.